bhumilharia/bhumilharia.github.io/content/posts/purchasing-health-insurance-india.md

 I'll include some basics (only practical notes, not theory) so people who have absolutely no idea can get started as well.

+**This post does not recommmend what to buy, only explains concepts and talks about how to go about making a decision**

+---

 ## Insurance Basics